saiku1926/Seam-Carving/README.md

 # Seam-Carving
-Size reduction using seam carving in OpenCV
+Size reduction of an image using seam carving in OpenCV (C++)

-Image size reduction using seam carving, implemented in OpenCV (C++)
+# Running the Project
+* cmake ./Program
+* make
+* ./seam Path-of-image number-of-seams-to-be-removed